erikyao/erikyao.github.io/_posts/2015-04-11-cpp-introduction-to-templates.md

 Even if you create non-inline function definitions, you’ll usually want to put all declarations and definitions for a template into a header file.
 This may seem to violate the normal header file rule of “Don’t put in anything that allocates storage,” (which prevents multiple definition errors at link time), but template definitions are special.
 Anything preceded by `template<...>` means the compiler won’t allocate storage for it at that point, but will instead wait until it’s told to (by a template instantiation).
 So you’ll almost always put the entire template declaration and definition in the header file, for ease of use.

-There are times when you may need to place the template definitions in a separate cpp file to satisfy special needs (for example, forcing template instantiations to exist in only a single Windows dll file).
+There are times when you may need to place the template definitions in a separate `.cpp` file to satisfy special needs (for example, forcing template instantiations to exist in only a single Windows dll file).
 Most compilers have some mechanism to allow this; you’ll have to investigate your particular compiler’s documentation to use it.

 ## 4. Non-type template parameters